MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 - [Create a report with Copilot for Power BI](copilot-create-report.md)
 - [Write Copilot prompts that produce results](copilot-prompts.md)
 - [Create a narrative summary visual with Copilot for Power BI](copilot-create-narrative.md)
+- Overview of Copilot for Fabric (preview) (/fabric/get-started/copilot-fabric-overview)
 - Frequently asked questions about Copilot for Power BI and Fabric(/fabric/get-started/copilot-faq-fabric)
-- "How Copilot works: Privacy, security, and responsible use for Copilot" article in the Fabric documentation (/fabric/get-started/copilot-privacy-security)
+- "Privacy, security, and responsible use for Copilot" article in the Fabric documentation (/fabric/get-started/copilot-privacy-security)
 - "Copilot tenant settings (preview)" article in the Fabric documentation (/fabric/admin/service-admin-portal-copilot)
 - [Enhance Q&A with Copilot for Power BI](../natural-language/q-and-a-copilot-enhancements.md)